10 Reasons to Visit Pittsburgh in June – Summer is Coming

 Kennywood Bites & Pints

-Weekends at Kennywood are about to get a whole lot tastier with the return of their annual Bites and Pints event- historically running on weekends in June and July (dates vary).
+Weekends at Kennywood are about to get a whole lot tastier with the return of their annual Bites and Pints event- historically running on weekends in June (dates vary).
 Guests at Kennywood are able to sample chef creations from around the world with dishes from Greece, Italy, the Caribbean, Germany, Poland, Asia, and Mexico.
 These can be purchased either a la carte or through pre-paid 8 or 12 sample “Bite Cards” that can be used throughout the month.

 As a bonus, season pass holders who purchase a 12-sample Bite Card will get an extra three samples free!
 Rides and chef-driven food?
 You know we're all about that.